prasannax1/starships/README.md

 ### Structure

-The *Aviary* follows a pretty tradtional design, saucer, secondary hull and nacelles.
+The *Aviary* follows a pretty traditional design, saucer, secondary hull and nacelles.
 The saucer is shaped to present a lower profile from the fore direction.
 It is fatter than you expect it, even on a ship this size, because most of the lower half of the saucer section consists of mobile hangars for small starship.

 #### Saucer Section